10 Underrated National Parks You Have to See

 There are 63 official national parks in the United States, e.g. the Grand Canyon & Yosemite & the newest park, New River Gorge, but there are 423 national park sites in total.
 These include national seashores, national monuments, national battlefields, etc., and many of those are equally spectacular and much less crowded.
 We include both here because there are so many spectacular hidden gems among the national park sites.

-• 🔥 Hot tip: Get an annual national parks pass to save money.
+🔥 Hot tip: Get an annual national parks pass to save money.
 It’s totally worth it: it costs $80 and pays for itself in 3 visits to national parks.
-And if you’re over 62 or have a permanent disability, you can get a pass that’s valid for the rest of your life.
+And if you’re over 62, a veteran or active-duty military member, or have a permanent disability, you can get a pass that’s valid for the rest of your life.

 🛏 ⛺ Where to stay: